General Terms

 7.6 Fittings, installations, labelling

-7.7 Anti-theft device
+7.7 Anti-theft protection

 The vehicle must be appropriately protected against theft.
 Windows and doors must be closed and locked properly on leaving the vehicle.

-is responsible by the Customer (or by another driver to whom the Customer has entrusted the vehicle), as well as the costs associated therewith, are to be borne by the Customer.
-The Customer must immediately indemnify Clyde as the vehicle owner against such claims.
+Fines, monetary penalties, compensation for expenses and other claims by third parties for violations of traffic regulations and legal infringements committed or for which the Customer (or another driver to whom the Customer has entrusted the vehicle) is responsible, as well as associated costs, must be borne by the Customer.
+The Customer shall indemnify Clyde as the vehicle owner for any such claims without delay.

 7.9 Change of domicile

-7.10 Cooperation and information obligations of the Customer
+7.10 Customer’s cooperation and information obligations

 The loss of keys or other vehicle accessories must be reported to Clyde without delay.